• Menu

 Number of Hospitals Within 25 miles of the City: 3

-Those who are looking to retire in a city with a small-town feel and the amenities of a big city will find Danville to be an ideal place.
-Retirees can take a stroll along Danville’s Riverwalk Trail, enjoy a concert at the Carrington Pavilion or visit one of the city’s many museums.
+Often referred to as the “City of Churches” due to its abundant and architecturally varied religious buildings, Danville has a nickname that speaks to its deeply rooted community spirit.
+There’s always something to explore.
+Retirees can take a stroll along Danville’s Riverwalk Trail, enjoy a concert at the Carrington Pavilion, or visit one of the city’s many museums.
 If you enjoy photography or painting, you will find the mountains east of the city to be picture perfect.

 3. Petersburg